Friday, 12 December 2025

 a house, a farm and his eternal love.

-But first, he needed to earn enough to make this possible.
+But first, he needed to make money.

-It was possible that he might not return.
+She knew that he might not return.

-He could fall victim to overweening ambition -
+He'd fall victim to ambition -

-the fame and the rewards thereof
+fame and rewards leading him astray.

 The first month he was away,